poitier369/poitier369/README.md

   <div class="industry-card">
     <div class="source">Cell Tower Attorney — Landowner Property Rights</div>
-    <p>A cell tower attorney's practice newsletter documents a pattern directly analogous to the Portier situation: <em>"Many unknowing landowners assume incorrectly that the cell phone company has the right to use their property… We suspect, however, that in many instances, the cell phone company does not have such rights and will only negotiate with a landowner when it is brought to their attention."</em> The attorney's firm notes this type of scenario is "happening frequently throughout the country."</p>
+    <p>A cell tower attorney's practice newsletter documents a pattern directly analogous to the Poitier situation: <em>"Many unknowing landowners assume incorrectly that the cell phone company has the right to use their property… We suspect, however, that in many instances, the cell phone company does not have such rights and will only negotiate with a landowner when it is brought to their attention."</em> The attorney's firm notes this type of scenario is "happening frequently throughout the country."</p>
     <span class="cite">Source: Cell Tower Attorney, "Landowners' Property and Utility Company Easements" · <a href="http://www.celltowerattorney.com/news/2009/02/landowners-property-and-utility-company.html" target="_blank">celltowerattorney.com</a></span>
   </div>